What is an asylum claim?

 An asylum claim is a claim for international protection on the basis of a fear of persecution in one’s home country.

-Asylum claims are submitted to the United Kingdom Border Agency, part of the Home Office.
+Asylum claims are submitted to the Home Office.

 Who is an asylum seeker?

 An asylum seeker is someone who has fled their own country, has crossed an international border and has asked the government in the country they have entered for recognition as a refugee.
 They have asked for the protection of that country and the right not to be returned to their own country where they would face danger.

 While applicants are waiting for decisions about their applications they are referred to as asylum seekers by government agencies.
 When all appeal rights have been exhausted they may be referred to as ‘refused’ or ‘failed’ asylum seekers.

 It is also legitimate to use the word ‘refugee’ to refer to people who are seeking asylum.

 Why should refused asylum seekers have our support?